Orange-OpenSource/hurl/docs/manual/hurl.md

 This is a cli-only option.

+### -H, --header <HEADER> {#header}

+Add an extra header to include in information sent.
+Can be used several times in a command

+Do not add newlines or carriage returns

+This is a cli-only option.

 ### -0, --http1.0 {#http10}

 Tells Hurl to use HTTP version 1.0 instead of using its internally preferred HTTP version.